Academic Advising FAQs

 - Get to know your professors.

-- Keep an eye on Important dates and important information with the help of SMUPort, orientation programs, the Academic Calendar, bulletin boards and the student newspaper.
+- Keep an eye on important dates and important information with the help of Welcome Weeks programs, the Academic Calendar, the Community Bulletin and university social media channels.

 - Monitor midterm and final results.

 - Learn from study skill and program workshops, information sessions and handouts.

 - Use resources provided by the University and fellow students.

 - Ask for help.
 There are many resources available to help you stay on track; seek out the assistance you need.

 How do I make sure that my degree program is on track?

 - Consult the Academic Calendar for the regulations, pre-requisites, and to find out what course you'll need for a major or minor.

 - Make contact with your Academic Advisor and meet with that person at least once a year.